 How IWR works with handwriting recognition

 PaperSurvey uses advanced Handwriting Text Recognition (HTR) powered by neural networks.
-IWR enhances this by:
+IWR enhances this pipeline by:

 - Processing the handwritten text through HTR first